350+ teachers use Wooclap at UCL!

-Other types of questions have also been added, such as the prioritization (e.g.: which subjects would you like to discuss first?), the sorting (sort different elements in a certain order), and the brainstorming (in post-it form).
+Other types of questions have also been added, such as the prioritisation (e.g.: which subjects would you like to discuss first?), sorting (sort different elements in a certain order), and brainstorming (in post-it form).

 What do teachers and students think of it?
 Ingrid Bertrand, English teacher at UCL, says « Wooclap makes classes more dynamic by promoting interaction, both with and among students.
-Even less confident students take part in the online discussions, because everyone can share his or her arguments clearly and freely, meaning Wooclap also helps students improve their skills of communication and argumentation. »
+Even less confident students take part in the online discussions, because everyone can share his or her arguments clearly and freely, meaning Wooclap also helps students improve their communication and argumentation skills. »

 According to Min Reuchamps, political scientist at UCL, « Wooclap enables me to collect my students' thoughts and opinions in an instant, and more importantly, it allows me to test their knowledge of new material.
 This is particularly useful in large classes. ».
 Laurence Mundschau is professor of Communication at UCL, and shared the following, « I can ask a student to clarify a certain issue and why his answer differs from that of his peers.
 This tool also gives me control of the class' tempo; after a presentation, I try to make my students relax by asking them to take part in an exercise resembling a game, but which is still educational. ».

-As a student at the Louvain School of Management, Jean-François Ramault is excited about the new way classes are taught, « My favourite classes are those that use Wooclap, because it makes classes more enjoyable, and answering questions during class lets me know how well I understand the class material.
+As a student at the Louvain School of Management, Jean-François Ramault is excited about the new way classes are taught, « My favourite classes are those that use Wooclap, because it makes them more enjoyable, and answering questions during class lets me know how well I understand the class material.
 Wooclap requires me to be more actively involved, and consequently helps me pay attention. »

 Finally, Sébastien Lebbe, co-founder of Wooclap, said « The current collaboration with UCL is incredibly helpful for the development of our platform.
 We are regularly contacted by foreign universities, because they have heard of us through the Louvain Learning Lab, whose reputation is excellent. »

 ENSAM using Technology to Interact with Students

 Cécile Pichon, multimedia pedagogical engineer at ENSAM, shares her vision of the use of new technologies in teaching.Read the article